helmfile/vals/README.md

-# values
+# vals

+`vals` is a tool for managing configuration values and secrets.

-Helm-like configuration "Values" loader with support for various backends including:
+It supports various backends including:

 - Vault
 - AWS SSM Parameter Store